 Just outside the old city walls, near the Zion Gate, the location will be seen, you have to climb just a few steps above King David's tomb.

-the Cancleum is open every day from 08:00-17:00 including Saturdays and Sunday and doest have any entrance fees.
+the Cancleum is open every day from 08:00-17:00 including Saturdays and Sundays and doest have any entrance fees.